EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Spells/Arcane_Spells.md

 Additional Actions: Yes
 Range: Full
 Increases offensive penalty: Yes
 Description: You charge spear of lightning in your hand that you throw in a line up to Full range away.
 It hit's all target's along it's path.
 On successfull Spell test it deals 7 *Wound*s to all target's and applies Marked 2 to them.
-On failed save all damage is halved and it doens't apply Marked x.
+On failed test all damage is halved and it doens't apply Marked x.
 For each additional *Action token* you increase Spell effect step of Marked x by 2.
 For each spell level above 3rd you add 3 *Wound*s to spell's damage.